Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 - First - go here [Update to Latest Firmware and CircuitPython](#update-to-latest-firmware-and-circuitpython "Update to Latest Firmware and CircuitPython")<br>
 - Next - store the **lib** files from the **Project Bundle** (I am in version 10x of CircuitPython) of **Simple Snow Globe** in the original **Circuit Playground TFT Gizmo Snow Globe** by Carter Nelson onto your **CIRCUITPY** drive - https://learn.adafruit.com/circuit-playground-tft-gizmo-snow-globe?view=all<br>
 - Next - mechanically assemble Circuit Playground Bluefruit with TFT Gizmo - https://learn.adafruit.com/adafruit-tft-gizmo<br>
-- Finally - Connect USB to your computer and store your boot.py and code.py onto your **CIRCUITPY** drive
+- Finally - Connect USB to your computer and store your boot.py and code.py onto your **CIRCUITPY** drive, along with any images to the **pix** directory on the **CIRCUITPY** drive.
+  - NOTE the images should be 240x240 indexed *.bmp files.

 ## Preparation of Plastic Ornament Globe
 [Top](#snowglobe-tft\-gizmo "Top")<br>